Konflict: Description

 Besides releases on Renegade Hardware and their own labels, their music appeared on labels such as Outbreak, Moving Shadow, Underfire, Audio Blueprint, Timeless, DSCI4, Cyanide Recordings, and Industry Recordings.
-Kemal produced much music alone as well as with his companion Rob, and he also co-operated with other artists such as Dom & Roland, Technical Itch, Paul Reset, Black Sun Empire, Sinthetix|Rob F and Impulse, and Dresden Codex.
-Rob Data only produced with Kemal, and never had a solo release.
+Kemal also co-operated with other artists such as Dom & Roland, Technical Itch, Paul Reset, Black Sun Empire, Sinthetix|Rob F and Impulse, and Dresden Codex.

-In 2004 Kemal also decided to quit, having been quoted to be, "fed up with the current state of the Drum and Bass scene" and returned to his studies.
+In 2004, Kemal was quoted to be "fed up with the current state of the Drum and Bass scene" and returned to his studies.
 He continued to work on music production as he joined the arabesque world music formation Nomad'iqa and produced their first album.
 He also produced an album for Velahavle, a Bosnian Trip hop-Electronica band from Sarajevo that was released in 2005.

-Recently, Rob Data has been playing old skool rave records at small nights held in local bowling clubs.
-These nights have also involved 808 State and Basement Phil.
+In 2024, Konflict reunited to perform at a drum and bass festival in Mexico.
+Kemal had also begun to record and release new solo music since around this time.